kalimu/shinyEventLogger/cran-comments.md

 * added missing examples to all exported functions,
 * removed \dontrun{} from most examples,
 * replaced \dontrun{} with \donttest{} in few function examples (like run_demo())
+* updated links in Readme and added links to demo apps hosted on shinyapps.io

 ## Test environments
 * Win7 64-bit (local), R version 3.5.2